jclin0311/BankStackAI/README.md

 extract intents, calls tools exposed by mcp-server over MCP, which fans out to the core services; rag-service answers knowledge questions with pgvector hybrid search.

-**Cross-cutting (not drawn, to keep the diagram readable):** every service owns its own Postgres database, and every service validates incoming JWTs against Auth0's JWKS endpoint via `commons-security`.
+**Cross-cutting:** the dotted edges from Auth0 stand in for every service — all of them validate incoming JWTs against Auth0's JWKS endpoint via `commons-security`.
+Likewise each service owns its own Postgres database; only the shared pgvector store is drawn.

 ## Services